 By: Jeff Atwater

-This year the Legislature, with the support of Gov. Scott and many others, passed meaningful reforms to the state’s Personal Injury Protection (PIP) system that will have a positive effect for Florida’s drivers by targeting fraud, reducing costs and making our roads safer.
+I believe this Legislature, with the support of Gov. Rick Scott and many others, passed meaningful PIP reforms that will positively impact Florida's drivers by targeting fraud, reducing costs and making our roads safer for citizens and visitors.

 In October, automobile insurers must make a rate filing showing a reduction in rate of at least 10 percent or provide a detailed explanation as to why they were unable to provide their policyholders with such a reduction.

-These are the reforms that will get at the root of the abuses occurring in the current PIP system and will go a long way in reducing automobile insurance rates.
+These are the reforms that I believe will get at the root of the abuses occurring in the current PIP system and will go a long way in reducing your automobile insurance rates.